riblidezso/netsis/README.md

 ##### Notes:
 The scale-free networks were created with a configuration model, therefore they are pseudographs, not graphs.
 This should not be a serious problem in this case.
 The network has a power-law, Zipf degree distribution with gamma = 2.2.
 The average degree was selected to be ~3 simply for conveniance.
+Each node has the same out and in degree.

 ### Supercritical spreading on random networks with exponentially bounded degree distribution (Figure3)